nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/CV & Resume.md

 	- It's your opportunity to explain your experience & achievements in detail.
 	- They are usually listed in chronological order

+> In a way, CV is like the scrapbook of your life, while resume is more like a picture

 #### Sections that should be in a CV
 1. Contact information